acdh-oeaw/Teaching_CBS4DH/lectures/web.md

 The main front-end web technologies include:

 * HTML: HyperText Markup Language.
 HTML provides a set of tags for web documents, with rules for their use.
 There are several versions of HTML; new projects should use [HTML5](https://www.w3.org/TR/html5/).
 We recommend using strict XML syntax.
 * CSS: Cascading Style Sheets.
-There are several versions of CSS; new projects should use [CSS Snapshot 2017 W3C Working Group Note, 31 January 2017](https://www.w3.org/TR/CSS/).
+CSS provides means to determine the appearance of Web-content beyond the standard styling of the browser.
+There are several versions of CSS; new projects should use [CSS Snapshot 2017
+W3C Working Group Note, 31 January 2017](https://www.w3.org/TR/CSS/).
 * JavaScript: JavaScript enables the user to interact with the page in the browser.
+JavaScript is run on the client-side, thus in the browser on the machine of the user.

 You can author HTML, CSS, and JavaScript in *Atom*.

+This technology stack allows e.g. the separation of content and layout.
+HTML is used to create the content structure of a web-document, CSS ist used to determine the layout and appearance.

 ## HTML